 Like many national parks, there is an entry fee, this one is no different.
 While we walked from our hostel to the beach we were able to walk right onto the beach on the other side of the border of the park and along the beach.
 We then left the beach to find a cafe located on the outskirts of the national park, when leaving this was no issue but returning we were asked to pay an entry fee.

 The prices for adult foreigners are 200 baht per person and child foreigners are 100 baht per person.
 It is considerably lower for locals at 20 baht for children and 40 baht for adults.
-As you can see on the image below there is no price for vehicle fee (in English) so unfortunately I am not sure whether you are charged by the vehicle or by the number of people in the vehicle.
+As you can see in the image below there is no price for vehicle fee (in English).
+So, unfortunately, I am not sure whether you are charged by the vehicle or by the number of people.

 My initial research led me to believe that only vehicles had to pay the entry fee and did not apply to pedestrians.
-If you are looking at staying at a resort located in the Sirinat National Park you may be charged the entry fee if you get a taxi, if you want to avoid this I would ask the driver to take you to the border and walk from there.
-If not I would check to see if your hotel/ resort offer a shuttle service and if they charge for the Sirinat National Park entry fee.
+Are you looking at staying at a resort located in the Sirinat National Park you may be charged the entry fee if you get a taxi.
+If you want to avoid this I would ask the driver to take you to the border and walk from there.
+While you may need taking to the door check to see if your hotel/ resort offer a shuttle service and if they charge for entry fee.

 Walking The Sirinat National Park

 If you are wanting to walk through the national park you can pay at either end of the checkpoints or walk along the beach.
 The checkpoints appear to be mainly for vehicles but pedestrians would be stopped too on the main road.